 Sr Sophie de Jésus Founder of ACAY Missions has received a Knight in the National Order of Merit award from the French government for her educative work for the Filipino youth.

-Started ACAY France in Marseille to bring back from the Philippines the expertise and experience of helping the youth at risk in France.
+ACAY France began in Marseille to bring back from the Philippines the expertise and experience of helping the youth at risk in France.

 2017 | Sr. Sophie received the Knight of the French Legion of Honor award